 their attendance compared to other pupils

-their attainment compared to other pupils. o the number, if any, of fixed term and permanent exclusions.
+their attainment compared to other pupils, the number, if any, of fixed term and permanent exclusions.

 the destinations of pupils who leave the school.

-attend governor meetings as appropriate – such as the admission, disciplinary and exclusion of Looked After Children.
+attend governor meetings as appropriate – such as the admission, discipline and exclusion of Looked After Children.

 ensure that any Special Educational Needs are addressed in conjunction with the SENCO and in accordance with the Code of Practice for SEN.